priyanshusky0/vibe-ai-assignment/README.md

 Assignment

 # Project Overview
-This repository contains my completed assignment for **Vibe AI Services** as part of their selection process.
+This repository contains my completed assignment for Vibe AI Services as part of their selection process.
-The app demonstrates my skills in **Flutter development, reusable widget design, UI/UX optimization**, and **code scalability**.
+The app demonstrates my skills in Flutter development, reusable widget design, UI/UX optimization, and code scalability.

 The primary objective of this assignment was to develop a clean, reusable, and responsive app, ensuring ease of maintenance and extension.